Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 ####Register your App:
-	After [registering your app with Moxtra](https://developer.moxtra.com/nextapps) you will be provided with a unique client id and client secret key that is used to initialize the Moxtra SDK.
+	You can register your Moxtra App here: https://developer.moxtra.com/nextapps.
+Once you register, you will be provided with a unique client id and client secret key that is used to initialize the Moxtra SDK.

 ####Authenticating your App: